What’s In a Food Label?

 Certified Organic: Slightly different than the ‘Organic’ label, the ‘Certified Organic’ label includes the same rules about genetic engineering, antibiotics, hormones, pasture access, and organic diets for animals with additional stipulations, like a ban on synthetic fertilizers and pesticides for crops.
 It’s more strictly regulated than the regular ‘Organic’ label, so you’ll find that Certified Organic foods are more wholesome all around.

 Scratch: Just like mama made—only better.
 Munchery’s ‘Scratch’ label refers to foods made with whole ingredients only, with the exception of partnered products listed in the ingredients.
 It’s a great label to look for if whole foods and healthful ingredients are important to you.
 After all, it’s a lot easier to be confident about the contents of your dinner if you can pronounce every ingredient on the label.

 Sustainably Farm-Raised or Sustainably-Caught Fish: Sustainability is an important part of eating ethically.
 Fish farming is one of the most environmentally friendly ways to enjoy fish protein without overfishing, and fish that are caught sustainably are carefully collected according to the laws and populations of each fish species.
 With this label, you can enjoy your sushi, fillet, or other seafood dish with total confidence, no matter how it swims to your plate.
-We’re proud to say that all of the seafood on our menu has either been sustainably farm-raised (like our friends at Kuterra) or wild and sustainably-caught.
+We’re proud to say that all of the seafood on our menu has either been sustainably farm-raised or wild- and sustainably-caught.